-In the Lower Fourth we take a more systems-based approach and look at complex global issues including collapsing coastlines, population and migration.
+In the Lower Fourth, we take a more systems-based approach and look at complex global issues including collapsing coastlines, population and migration.
 Girls look at issues from a range of perspectives in order to understand different opinions and how these can lead to conflict.

-A balance of physical, environmental and human themes is taken further by pupils choosing to continue with geography at GCSE.
+A balance of physical, environmental and human themes is taken further by pupils choosing to continue with Geography at GCSE.
 We have chosen to follow the latest AQA GCSE specification.
 Students in Lower Fifth study UK Landscapes, through the Rivers and Coasts options.
 They then move on to look at Urban Issues, where they investigate challenges facing urban dwellers and planners around the world.
-We finish the Lower Fifth with the Managing Resources topic, where students focus on the importance of conserving resources, with a particular emphasis on water management.
+We finish the Lower Fifth with the Managing Resources topic, where pupils focus on the importance of conserving resources, with a particular emphasis on water management.

 The girls take part in a two-day residential field trip where they learn essential geographical fieldwork skills at an FSC Field Centre.
 This is to prepare them for their Paper 3 fieldwork paper.

 In the Sixth Form, we follow the OCR Geography A Level course which provides a very good foundation for university.
 We begin in the Lower Sixth with Changing Places Making Spaces which is largely a study of urban environments and how humans interact with them.
 Students also study Coastal Landscapes and Natural Hazards.
 While in the Lower Sixth, the girls take part in a four-day residential field trip, in order to prepare for their Non-Examined Assessment (NEA).
-This project is devised by themselves and can be based on any area of the Geography Curriculum that interests them.
-Our most recent fieldtrips have been to Barcelona, where we have partnered with the Barcelona Field Studies Centre to create a bespoke field trip, that ensures the girls are fully prepared for their NEA which is worth 20% of their A Level.
+This project is devised by themselves and can be based on any area of the Geography curriculum that interests them.
+Our most recent field trips have been to Barcelona, where we have partnered with the Barcelona Field Studies Centre to create a bespoke field trip, that ensures the girls are fully prepared for their NEA which is worth 20% of their A Level.

 Fieldwork is an important part of geography.
 The Geography Department has made sure that each year group has a chance to experience high quality fieldwork.
-GCSE pupils will visit Juniper Hall, a Field Studies Council centre, in order to prepare for their fieldwork paper.
+GCSE pupils will visit Juniper Hall, a Field Studies Council Centre, in order to prepare for their fieldwork paper.

-Our A level pupils head to Barcelona to investigate coastal erosion and urban regeneration as a key part of their studies.
+Our A Level pupils head to Barcelona to investigate coastal erosion and urban regeneration as a key part of their studies.